wabualela/moodle-local_aiassistant/README.md

 - **Responsive Design**: Works on desktop and mobile devices
 - **RTL Support**: Full support for right-to-left languages
 - **Typing Indicators**: Visual feedback when the AI is "thinking"
+- **Core AI Integration**: Uses Moodle's AI subsystem to talk to whichever provider you enable
 - **Keyboard Navigation**: Full keyboard accessibility support

 ## Installation